Axobot-org/Axobot/docs/rss.rst

 🗞️ Rss
 ======

 More and more bots offer the feature to follow news feeds, sometimes `rss atom feeds <https://en.wikipedia.org/wiki/RSS>`__,but most often Twitter or YouTube profiles.
-ZBot allows you to track any rss/atom feed, as well as any Twitter/YouTube/Twitch/DeviantArt channel.
+Axobot allows you to track any rss/atom feed, as well as any Twitter/YouTube/Twitch/DeviantArt channel.
 For Reddit feeds, you can search for the url of the rss feed, but a command will be created to make your life easier!

 With this bot you have two possibilities to follow a feed: manually request the last post, or configure an automatic follow-up in a text channel.
-In the case of automatic tracking, ZBot will scan all feeds every ten minutes to check for new posts, sending them in if there are any.
+In the case of automatic tracking, Axobot will scan all feeds every ten minutes to check for new posts, sending them in if there are any.
 Just be careful: this automatic tracking costs a lot of resources to the bot, so you are limited to a certain number of automatic feeds (same for rss, twitter, youtube or minecraft) !

 To manage this plugin (add, edit or remove feeds), you will need at least the Manage Server permission.